Bread Line

 Executive Director

-Hannah has been with the Bread Line since 2016 and its Executive Director since 2018.
+Hannah has been with the Bread Line since 2016 & its Executive Director since 2018.
 Previously employed as everything from a butcher, a baker to a candlestick maker – being a part of the Bread Line team fills their cup like no other work has.
-When not at the soup kitchen, Hannah can be found volunteering for NASA’s Solar System Ambassador program, hosting their weekly space science radio show or fussing with their numerous house plants.
+When not at the soup kitchen, Hannah can be found volunteering for NASA’s Solar System Ambassador program, hosting a weekly space science radio show or fussing around with their numerous house plants.

 Emma DeRuyter